agamjolly/cs70-mt1/README.md

 The data for this form was collected using Google Forms and assembled in an Excel file.
 This file was then imported into Python using Pandas and basic operations were performed on it.

 ## Setup
-- Run `pip install numpy pandas xlrd`
+- Run `pip3 install numpy pandas xlrd`
 - Clone this repository, `cd` into the directory and run `python3 stats.py`.